michaelbarnes/udacity-image-processing-api/README.md

 This will look at the `.nvmrc` file in the route directory and will use the Node.js version specified in the file.

-> Note Windows User: If you're on Windows using nvm-windows, nvm use without a verion number does not work.
+> NB!
+Windows Users; If you're on Windows using nvm-windows, nvm use without a verion number does not work.
 Please install the version specified in the .nvmrc file

 ### Clone & Install Dependencies